 Denver also celebrates diversity.
 Far East Center is the hub of the Asian population, Hispanic culture prevails in the La Alma/Lincoln Park sector and the African-American community thrives in Five Points.
 The Colorado Dragon Boat Festival's Asian marketplace and Cinco de Mayo Festival's carnival are ethnic celebrations that captivate all races and religions, making them an exciting trip destination.

 Sports fans find bliss at a variety of venues.
-Empower Field at Mile High is the hallowed gridiron occupied by Denver's beloved Broncos, and Nuggets basketball sets Pepsi Center on fire.
+Empower Field at Mile High is the hallowed gridiron occupied by Denver's beloved Broncos, and Nuggets basketball sets Ball Arena on fire.
 Coors Field, home of the Colorado Rockies baseball team, reigns proudly over LoDo and is credited with its rebirth.

 A sophisticated classical entertainment scene at the Denver Performing Arts Complex mesmerizes opera, ballet and symphony aficionados, while the area's robust selection of innovative restaurants and trendy clubs round out the city’s nighttime entertainments.